prisma/prisma1/docs/1.7/03-Tutorials/04-Cluster-Deployment/05-Prisma-Cloud.md

 <InfoBox type=warning>

-This tutorial only applies to Prisma version lower than 1.7 and will be updated soon.
+**This tutorial only applies to Prisma versions lower than 1.7 and will be updated soon.**

 </InfoBox>